freon4dsl/Freon-documentation/docu-content/010_Documentation/020_Creating_the_Metamodel/020_Defining_Properties/+page.md

 ```

 **Parts** have as type one of the _concepts_ (including _expression concepts_ and _limited concepts_)
-in the language, and are _contained in the concept_ that holds the property (as in
+or interfaces in the language, and are _contained in the concept_ that holds the property (as in
 the UML composition relationship).
 Note that simple properties are always considered to be parts.

 ```ts